entrez/beluga-cli/README.md

 \*if you are running mac os 10.13 or newer and do not have a command line ftp client installed but wish to use this command, you can install ftp by running the following [homebrew](https://brew.sh/) command: `brew install tnftp`.

 ### setup:
-in order to get everything working correctly before you start using beluga-cli, run the command `beluga-cli setup` to define the location and credentials used for your origin, the credentials used for belugacdn, and so on.
+in order to get everything working correctly before you start using beluga-cli, run the command `beluga-cli setup` to define the location and credentials used for your origin, the credentials used for belugacdn, and so on. you will be given the choice between using an existing token for authentication with the belugacdn api or generating a new one.

 **caution:** your origin server username and password will be stored & transmitted as plain text, so ensure they are not used elsewhere.

+on the other hand, although you will be prompted for your belugacdn username and password if you choose to create a new token during the setup process, these are only used for generating the token and are not stored anywhere.

 if you would like to be able to run the utility by typing `beluga-cli` no matter your current location, you can add the directory which contains the file to your `$PATH` variable.